Dean Obeidallah awarded $4.1 million in defamation suit against The Daily Stormer

 Andrew Anglin, The Daily Stormer’s publisher, did not immediately return messages seeking comment.
 A native of Ohio, he claims to have fled the country and has avoided appearing in court for this case and others, resulting in U.S. District Court Judge Edmund Sargus Jr. enter a default judgment last month against Mr. Anglin and his company, Moonbase Holdings.

 Mr. Anglin launched The Daily Stormer in 2013 and touts it as “the most censored publication in history.”
-Known for its publication of racist and anti-Semitic commentary, the site gained notoriety in 2017 after Mr. Anglin, 34, penned an article mocking Heather Heyer, a Virginia woman who was killed while protesting against a rally organized by white nationalists and advertised beforehand websites including The Daily Stormer.
+Known for its publication of racist and anti-Semitic commentary, the site gained notoriety in 2017 after Mr. Anglin, 34, penned an article mocking Heather Heyer, a Virginia woman who was killed while protesting against a rally organized by white nationalists and advertised beforehand on websites including The Daily Stormer.

 The Washington Times Comment Policy